KeremP/insecure-ai-agents/README.md

-# insecure-ai-agents
-Examples of purposely insecure code for AI Agents

-## I created an AI Agent project that finds available ALS clinical trials and recommends patients for each trial.
+## An AI Agent project that finds available ALS clinical trials and recommends patients for each trial.

 ## create_patient_db.py
 Creates a SQLite db with fake patient data with the following columns